ansys/pydpf-post/doc/source/user_guide/accessing_results.rst

 * Structural (RST)
 * Thermal/electric (RTH) (with the legacy ``load_solution()`` method only)

+It also supports some LS-DYNA result files and some Fluent and CFX result files as indicated in :ref:`solver_result_files_support`.

 You should only request results available in the result file.
 To determine which results are available, see :ref:`user_guide_accessing_file_metadata`.